sauravdwivedi/Kotlin/README.md

-# A collection of Scala programms I wrote for practice.
+# A collection of Kotlin programms I wrote for practice.

 Program/problem description is given as doc comment on top of each program.